 Transfer students should follow the steps outlined below.

-- Submit an official copy of your high school transcript or GED transcript and transcripts of previous college work to the Day Campus, Evening, or Online Admissions Office.
+- Submit an official copy of your high school transcript or GED transcript and transcripts of previous college work to the Day Campus or Online Admissions Office.

-- Submit your scores from the Scholastic Aptitude Test (SAT) or the American College Test (ACT) to the Day Campus, Evening, or Online Admissions Office unless you are 21 years of age or older, in military service or transferring 12 or more credits to Limestone University.
+- Submit your scores from the Scholastic Aptitude Test (SAT) or the American College Test (ACT) to the Day Campus or Online Admissions Office unless you are 21 years of age or older, in military service or transferring 12 or more credits to Limestone University.

 Upon receipt of an application, the transcripts of previous college work will be evaluated on an individual basis.
 The previous course work of transfer students is evaluated based on the curriculum in effect at the present time.
 All students are required to complete the curriculum in effect at the time they actually begin classes.
 Students have the option of choosing the curriculum in a more recent year of their attendance.
 The transferring student will be notified in writing of the semester hour credits which Limestone will accept toward the 120 hours required for an undergraduate degree.
 The maximum transfer hours accepted toward a baccalaureate degree is 90; the maximum transfer hours accepted toward an associate degree is 46.
-At the time of initial enrollment at Limestone University, a student may transfer up to 66 semester hours from two-year schools, unless the number of hours accepted is adjusted to comply with a current transfer agreement.
+At the time of initial enrollment at Limestone University, a student may transfer up to 76 semester hours from two-year schools, unless the number of hours accepted is adjusted to comply with a current transfer agreement.
 Only courses with a grade of “C” or better will be accepted.
-After a student has been admitted to Limestone University and has earned a total of 66 semester hours, he/ she may not take additional hours at two-year colleges.
 Limestone University also accepts selected college credits earned through College-Level Examination Program (CLEP), Advanced Placement (AP), Dantes and International Baccalaureate (IB). .
 Limestone University evaluates the recommendations in the guides published by the American Council on Education and awards credit based on good educational practices and the suitability to the Limestone University Curriculum.

 Limestone University will recognize all passing grades earned at other regionally accredited institutions for financial aid eligibility calculations.
 Grades of "C " or better earned at other regionally accredited institutions may be counted towards graduation requirements.